Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The core financial transactions include (but are not limited to):

-• Transfer of members’ assets into and out of the Scheme.
+- Transfer of members’ assets into and out of the Scheme.

-• Payments from the Scheme to, or in respect of, members.
+Scheme. - Payments from the Scheme to, or in respect of, members.

 The Trustee ensured that during the year the core financial transactions of the Scheme were processed promptly and accurately by:

-• Having an agreement with their administration service provider.
+- Having an agreement with their administration service provider.

-• The Trustee receiving appropriate administration reports from their service provider.
+- The Trustee receiving appropriate administration reports from their service provider.
 This means that the Trustee is aware of activity on the Scheme and provides information to the Trustee on how transactions and member enquiries are dealt with.

-• The delegated administrator WTS reporting to the Trustee on their own controls and this assists the Trustee in the confidence that it requires to address their governance If any complaint arises from the membership the Trustee does review the matter.
-There were no unresolved member complaints recorded within the review period.
+- WTS report to the Trustee on their own controls and this assists the Trustee in the confidence that it requires to address their governance responsibility.
+If any complaint arises from the

-• The Trustee board meetings where the Trustee hears from its Investment Adviser, Professional Pensions and Investments The Investment Adviser comments on the market background that relates to the Lifestyle Investment Strategy (the default investment).
-This facilitates the Trustee’s consideration of the suitability of the investment fund offered to members as the default investment.
+relates to the Lifestyle Investment Strategy (the default investment).
+This facilitates the Trustee’s consideration of the suitability of the investment fund offered to members as the default investment. - At Trustee meetings the Trustee receives investment reports from their Investment Manager, Mobius Life.
+The Investment Adviser supplies additional information to include, from the

-• The Trustee board meetings where the directors receive investment reports from their Investment Manager Mobius Life.
-The Investment Adviser supplies additional information to include, from the underlying managers, information on governance, specifically how the manager exercises the responsibilities associated with shareholders effectively on behalf of the membership, via the mechanism of the pension trust.
+underlying managers, information on governance, specifically how the manager exercises the responsibilities associated with shareholders effectively on behalf of the membership, via the

-• The combination of this level of reporting and discussion at Trustee board meetings enables the Trustee to form a view on the exercise of their governance responsibilities.
+mechanism of the pension trust. - The combination of this level of reporting and discussion at Trustee meetings enables the Trustee to form a view on the exercise of their governance responsibilities.

 Examples of typical turnaround times from the Trustee’s delegated administrator, given that all the required documentation from the member has been provided, would be:

-• Payment of DC transfer value to alternative arrangement: 10 days
+- Payment of DC transfer value to alternative arrangement: 10 days

-• Payment of DC cash commuted lump sum on retirement: 10 days
+- Payment of DC cash commuted lump sum on retirement: 10 days

-• Payment of DC death lump sum: 5 days
+- Payment of DC death lump sum: 5 days

-• Payment of fund to annuity provider: 10 days
+- Payment of fund to annuity provider: 10 days

 Considering all of the foregoing the Trustee is of the opinion that core financial transactions were processed promptly and accurately on behalf of members of the Scheme during the year and that elements of the Trustee governance function are exercised with diligence in an appropriate manner.
+The administration staff provide considerable assistance to members to aid their considerations of the complexities of pensions generally which may not be well understood by laypersons.

 Charges and Transaction Costs